 Another big rule that Wan and many dog other behaviorists agree on is simple but important: no hugging or kissing a dog unless you’re 110 percent sure your dog enjoys it.
 And that means the dog is not just tolerating it, but enjoying it.
 Look for signs that a dog is merely tolerating such close and often uncomfortable contact.
 Some signs include the dog going stiff, closing his mouth, avoiding eye contact, yawning, showing tension in the face with the ears or lips pulled back tightly, or leaning away from the hugger.
 If your dog shows one or more of these signs, then it's important to enforce the no-hugging or no-kissing rule.
 This is especially pertinent since the AVMA reports that about 66 percent of bites to children occur on the head and neck.
 You can read more about why dogs often don't like hugs, and learn more about the ways to read body language.

-It may look cute when children clamor on top of large dogs, but this is serious no-no behavior.
-Allowing a child to lay on top of or hug a resting dog can have dangerous consequences, especially if a normally tolerant dog is surprised or has an illness or injury and the child's contact triggers pain.
+It may look cute when children climb on top of large dogs, but this is serious no-no behavior.
 (Photo: Iakov Filimonov /Shutterstock)

 The AVMA suggests more rules for good interactions including:

 - Teach children that if a dog goes to bed or to his/her crate, don’t bother them.
 Enforce the idea that the bed or crate is the dog’s space to be left alone.
 A dog needs a comfortable, safe place where the child never goes.
 If you’re using a crate, it should be covered with a blanket and be near a family area, such as in your living room or another area of your home where the family frequently spends time.
 Do not isolate your dog or his/her crate, or you may accidentally encourage bad behavior.